 If you don’t have a bank account, it could take up to five months to receive your EIP check by mail.
 To get your payment quickly via direct deposit, sign up for a bank account online and add your account information on the IRS Get My Payment website.
 If you don’t want to sign up for a bank account, you can link your prepaid debit card or Cash App instead.
 Many of our VITA partners can also enroll you in a prepaid debit card when you file your return through GetYourRefund.

 Economic Impact Payment (stimulus payment) FAQs

 The second Economic Impact Payments were sent beginning in December 2020.
 If you have not received your payment you can check the status on the IRS Get My Payment website.
 If you do not see a status on the Get My Payment portal you will need to file your 2020 tax return to access your stimulus.

 No, the EIP checks are treated as a tax credit.
 This means your payment will not impact the benefits you receive now or in the future.

-Only one stimulus package has been announced by the U.S. government.
+Currently, only two rounds of stimulus payments have been authorized by the U.S. government.
 We will update this page with any changes.